labbsr0x/bindman-dns-demos/swarm-traefik-bind9/README.md

 docker stack deploy -c hello.yml hello
 ```

-This will create a DNS entry for the hello service pointing to `0.0.0.0` (listener.SANDMAN_REVERSE_PROXY_ADDRESS env).
+This will create a DNS entry for the hello service pointing to `0.0.0.0` (listener.BINDMAN_REVERSE_PROXY_ADDRESS env).
 You can check this with a simple `nslookup` on the swarm host:

 ```
 nslookup hello.test.com <host ip>
 ```

 After that you can remove the hello service with `docker stack rm hello`.
-By default, the removal is delayed for 1 min (configurable with the manager.SANDMAN_DNS_REMOVAL_DELAY env).
+By default, the removal is delayed for 1 min (configurable with the manager.BINDMAN_DNS_REMOVAL_DELAY env).
 After that period, rerun the `nslookup` command.
 The configured DNS mapping should be removed.